-A high school may receive a total performance score ranging from zero (0) to thirty-nine (39).
-For the 2008-2009 school year, the current status, trend, and growth indicators and standards that determine an elementary school's performance score shall be as follows:
+A high school may receive a total performance score ranging from zero (0) to thirty-six (36).
+For the 2009-2010 school year, the current status, trend, and growth indicators and standards that determine a high school's performance score shall be as follows:

-1. One Year Drop-Out Rate - 6 possible points
+1. One-Year Drop-Out Rate - 6 possible points

 a.
 Current Status - A high school shall be evaluated on its one-year drop out rate averaged from the two most recent school years.
-To determine current status, a school's on year drop-out rate from the 2006-2007 school year and from the 2007-2008 school year will be averaged.
+To determine current status, a school's one-year drop-out rates from the 2007-2008 school year and from the 2008-2009 school year will be averaged.
 If two years of data are not available, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-2% or less drop out in one year = 3 points 6% - 2.1% drop out in one year = 2 points 10% - 6.1% drop out in one year = 1 points More than 10% drop out in one year = 0 points
+2% or less drop out in one year = 3 points 6% - 2.1% drop out in one year = 2 points 10% - 6.1% drop out in one year = 1 point More than 10% drop out in one year = 0 points

 - b.
-Trend A high school shall be evaluated on improvement in their one year drop-out rate.
-Improvement trend is determined by comparing the current year rate with the average rate of the three previous years.
+Trend A high school shall be evaluated on improvement of its one-year drop-out rate.
+Improvement trend is determined by comparing the 2008-2009 rate with the average rate of the three previous years.
 If the school does not have three previous years of data, the previous two years will be used.
-A school shall receive points as follows: - For schools with a 2006-2007 one year drop-out rate of more than 0.5, points are earned as follows:
+A school shall receive points as follows: - For schools with a 2008-2009 one-year drop-out rate of more than 0.5%, points are earned as follows: